 Cyberconflict and warfare

-Cyberattacks can have an origin in international relations, or bring about the consequences that can escalate to a political and diplomatic level.
-An increasing number of states appear to be developing their own cyber tools for the defense, offence and intelligence related to cyberconflict.
+Cyberattacks can have origin in international relations or bring about consequences that could escalate to a political and diplomatic level.
+An increasing number of states are developing their own cyber tools for the defence, offence, and intelligence related to cyber conflict.

-The use of cyberweapons by states – and, more generally, the behavior of states in cyberspace in relation to maintaining international peace and security – is moving to the top of the international agenda.
+The use of cyberweapons by states – and, more generally, the behaviour of states in cyberspace in relation to maintaining international peace and security – has moved itself to the top of the international agenda.

 The traditional forms of war are well known.
-There is established international law that regulates the conduct of armed conflict and seeks to limit its effects, such as the Geneva Convention which protects those who are not a part of the fighting.
-The rules of war, however, are different from the possible event of interstate cyber conflicts, which are still not well defined.
+The established international law regulates the conduct of armed conflict and seeks to limit its effects, as is the case with the existence of the Geneva Convention, which protects those not a part of the fighting.
+The rules of war, however, are different in case of the possible event of interstate cyber conflicts, which are still not well defined.

-A major characteristics of the cyber conflict is the almost-impossible attribution of an attack even to a certain users, let alone to sponsorship by any state, due to the very complex and sophisticated weapons used which are able to work through a number of proxy layers (including botnets).
-Another difference between a traditional war and a possible cyberwar, however, exists in the scale: cyber-incidents do not take place between two nations while other countries silently watch.
-The Internet is a global resource and the cyberweapons, such as botnets, will employ the computing resources of other nations, making cyberwarfare effectively global.
-It is, therefore, reasonable to understand that the issues of cyber-conflicts and cyberwarfare belong to the Internet governance area and should be debated along with other security threats.
+One of the major characteristics of the cyber conflict is the almost-impossible attribution of an attack even to specific users, let alone to sponsorship by any state, due to the complex and sophisticated weapons used, which are able to work through several proxy layers (including botnets).
+Another difference between a conventional war and a possible cyberwar or hybrid war (with actions taking place both on ground and in the cyber sphere), however, exists in scale: cyber incidents do not take place between two nations while other countries simply silently watch.
+The internet is a global resource and cyberweapons, such as botnets, will employ the computing resources of other nations, thus making cyberwarfare effectively global.
+The role of private actors owning and/or managing ICT infrastructure in inter-state conflicts add further complexity to the issue by highlighting the existing blurred lines between the military and the civilian objects, as well as the risks of spillover effects.
+The relatively easy ‘entry’ of civilians into the conflicts with the use of ICTs (e.g. smartphones) reasonably highlights the issues of cyber conflicts and cyberwarfare and internet governance, as well as that cybersecurity topics are all intertwined.

 In context: The state of offensive cyber capabilities

-Incidents of cybersabotage or cyberespionage have accelerated cyber armament.
-Some countries have declared ‘cyber’ to constitute the fifth military domain (after land, sea, air, and space).
+Incidents of cyber sabotage or cyberespionage have accelerated cyber armament.
+Some countries have declared ‘cyber’ the fifth military domain (after land, sea, air, and space).
 Many countries have established significant budgets for building military cyber capabilities – both offensive and defensive.
-The mapping of publicly available documents, such as national strategies, military doctrines, official statements, and credible media reports, presents evidence and indications that offensive cyber capabilities (OCCs) exist or are being built in almost 50 states.
+Mapping publicly available documents, such as national strategies, military doctrines, official statements, and credible media reports, presents evidence and indication that offensive cyber capabilities (OCCs) exist or are being built in almost 50 states.